pingcap/tidb-operator/en/monitor-a-tidb-cluster.md

 Then open [http://localhost:3000](http://localhost:3000) in your browser and log on with the default username and password `admin`.

-The Grafana service is exposed by `NodePort` by default.
-If the Kubernetes cluster supports load balancer, you can change `monitor.grafana.service.type` to `LoadBalancer` in `values.yaml`.
-Then, after executing `helm upgrade`, access the dashboard through the load balancer.
+You can also set `spec.grafana.service.type` to `NodePort` or `LoadBalancer`, and then view the monitoring dashboard through `NodePort` or `LoadBalancer`.
+For details, see [Monitor the TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).

-If there is no need to use Grafana, you can save resources by setting `monitor.grafana.create` to `false` in `values.yaml` during deployment.
+If there is no need to use Grafana, you can delete the part of `spec.grafana` in `TidbMonitor` during deployment.
 In this case, you need to use other existing or newly deployed data visualization tools to directly access the monitoring data.

 ### Access the monitoring data